Law

 Key Takeaways

-- God instituted daily sacrifices to remind Israel He dwells with them.
+• God instituted daily sacrifices to maintain constant fellowship with His people.

-- The morning and evening lamb points to Christ’s final sacrifice.
+• The morning and evening lambs pointed forward to Jesus, the final sacrifice.

 The Daily Sacrifice and God's Presence